-Conflicts of Interest and Dealing in Shares
+Conflicts of Interest

-- We do not enter into any business, financial or other relationship with suppliers, business associates or competitors that might influence or appear to influence the exercise of our commercial judgement. - Where employees buy or sell shares in EnQuest PLC we must ensure that all transactions strictly follow the laws on market abuse and insider dealing.
+· We do not enter into any business, financial or other relationship with suppliers, business associates or competitors that might influence or appear to influence the exercise of our commercial judgement.

-- You must immediately disclose any potential conflicts of interest. - If you are asked to become a director of a company which is not part of the EnQuest group of companies you must obtain the prior written consent before accepting that appointment. - If you own shares in EnQuest PLC you must read and comply with the EnQuest PLC Restricted Persons Share Dealing Code, which can be found on the BMS.
+- · You must immediately disclose any potential conflicts of interest. - If you are asked to become a director of a company which is not part of the EnQuest group of companies, you must obtain the prior written consent before accepting that appointment. - · You would normally be permitted to accept a directorship with another company provided it does not conflict with the interests of EnQuest, or interfere with your duties as an employee of EnQuest.

 We must ensure that all transactions strictly follow the laws on insider dealing.
+22